BrianHenryIE/php-diff-test/README.md

 ## TODO

 * I think the diff doesn't track unstaged/committed files which could have code coverage
-* Also run tests changed in the diff
+* Also run tests changed in the diff / run all tests changed since the code coverage was generated (merge/increment coverage?)
 * Allow specifying a hash to diff with
 * https://github.com/sebastianbergmann/php-code-coverage/issues/571
 * Tidy up the code